HarrisonStrand/CoLAB/worklog.md

 145-225pm: Research for Profile state and link to firestore
 225-315pm: Found some user profile tutorial gold.
 Doing some Reading
 315-345pm: Learning about materializecss and adding framework for new draft of project
+345-430pm: Applying learned templating for Dashboard, Layout, and PostList directories.
+Materializecss is AWESOME
 ```